Home Assistant: Docker startup + SSL Internet access

 Alternative: Zigbee2MQTT, MQTT and Home-Assistant in one docker-compose.yml - file.

-My complete setup, consisting of Home Assistant, MQTT and Zigbee2MQTT, a running Let's Encrypt reverse proxy currently looks like this:
+My complete setup, consisting of Home Assistant, MQTT and Zigbee2MQTT, a running Let's Encrypt reverse proxy running, looked like this in the meantime:

 services: